pointnetwork/pointnetwork/db/README.md

     1. Check that `files` table is now empty: `select count(*) from files;` (if its empty it should respond with a `count` column with value `0`)
     1. Check that `chunks` table is now empty: `select count(*) from chunks;` (if its empty it should respond with a `count` column with value `0`)
 1. Now you are ready to test a deployment with an empty database.

+## Run tests

+1. Start the services like so: `docker-compose -f docker-compose.yaml -f docker-compose.test.yaml up -d`
+1. Now you can run the tests using `docker start pointnetwork_tests`
+1. Follow the logs of the container to see the test output: `docker logs -f pointnetwork_tests`
+1. Alternatively use the Docker desktop tool to start the `pointnetwork_tests` container and view the logs directly there.